tdhock/tdhock.github.io/_pages/publications.md

 ### In progress

-- Changepoint detection algorithms and applications in R. Textbook in preparation.
+- Hocking TD and Killick R. Changepoint detection algorithms and applications in R. Textbook in preparation.
+- Hocking TD.
+Chapter "Introduction to machine learning and neural networks" for book "New Advances in Land Carbon Cycle Modeling" edited by Luo Y, in preparation.
 - Optimal multiple changepoint detection models for recognition of histone modification events in ChIP-Seq data.
 Liehrmann A, Hocking TD.
 In preparation.